 Each year, a piece of Africa puts ashore on the Danube in Vienna, setting up stall(s) on the long artificial island that splits the river as it passes through the city.

-The Afrika Tage festival is much as you’d expect: a colourful and vibrant celebration of the continent’s culture with an opportunity to learn about the people and places (and the problems).
-See the official aftermovie from 2019 at the bottom of the page for a flavour of the event.
+The Afrika Tage festival is much as you’d expect: a colourful and vibrant celebration of the continent’s culture with an opportunity to learn about the people and places (and the challenges).
+See the official aftermovie from a past event at the bottom of the page for a flavour.

 A visit is a treat for all the senses.

 You have the forms and colours, especially in the clothing, arts and crafts at the African bazaar that dominates the festival site.

-Then there are the sounds, whether from a drum or dance workshop or one of the evening concerts.
+Then the sounds, whether from a drum or dance workshop or one of the evening concerts.

 Various stands selling African cuisine provide the tastes and smells.

-And the info booths from NGOs active in Africa should leave you touched with a better understanding of the continent’s diversity and challenges.
+And the info booths from NGOs active in Africa should leave you touched with a better understanding of the continent’s diversity and current issues.

 For me, the highlight is always browsing the bazaar for African crafts, but parents tend to value the kids activities, such as a Nigerian drum session or a ride on a camel.